idroot45/catetan/_posts/2019-09-04-liverpool-5-tahun-mendatang-tanpa-salah-mane-dan-van-dijk.md

 Goalkeeper Adrian arrived to strengthen their options between the sticks, while youngsters Sepp van den Berg, 17, and Harvey Elliott, 16, have also come in.

-{% include caption="Van den Berg was Liverpool’s first signing of the summer" image_path="https://i0.wp.com/talksport.com/wp-content/uploads/sites/5/2019/06/Sepp-van-den-Berg-1.jpg?strip=all&w=801&quality=100" alt="sepp van den berg"%}
+{% include caption="Van den Berg was Liverpool’s first signing of the summer" image_path="https://i0.wp.com/talksport.com/wp-content/uploads/sites/5/2019/06/Sepp-van-den-Berg-1.jpg?strip=all&w=801&quality=100" alt="sepp van den berg" %}

 Defender Van den Berg has earned comparisons with fellow Dutchman Virgil Van Dijk while winger Elliott is the youngest ever player to play in the Premier League (aged 16 years and 30 days).